Gurrt/software-process/assignment-1/cause_1.md

 Ofcourse there is a downside to this as well.
 If the CMS was to implement qualification testing on this scale, costs for the project would likely skyrocket and the project would take longer.
-Then again, the Healthcare.gov is not flying through space, where maintenance is impossible to perform.
+Then again, the HealthCare.gov is not flying through space, where maintenance is impossible to perform.
 So the CMS could definitely profit by looking how NASA does its integration tests and implementing those, albeit on a smaller scale.